Call us FREE on

 New Leases

-If you purchase a property with a new lease, the amount of Stamp Duty that you will pay depends on the premium (the amount payable for the lease) and any rent due.
+For a property with a new lease, the amount of Stamp Duty that you will pay depends on the premium (the amount payable for the lease) and any rent due.

 With nominal rent: If you purchase a property with a new lease, pay a premium and pay nominal rent (a token amount far below the actual cost) then you will only pay SDLT on the amount of the premium.